metropolik/splat_forge_doc/README.md

 #### Reloading
   As the Gaussian objects "live" in the GPU VRAM, certain modifications will trigger auto-reloading.
   - Duplicating/renaming a Gaussian splat will cause it to be reloaded
+### Viewport Artifacts
+  - When moving the camera very fast, artifacts may appear.
+To reduce the amount of visible artifacts, increase the update rate.
+When rendering, no artifacts will appear because SplatForge updates before every frame automatically.
+### Large Models
   - Too many Gaussians in the scene, will cause stuttering.
-Try reducing the update rate in the GUI to improve performance. → Will further improve general performance soon!
+Try reducing the update rate in the GUI to improve performance.
+  - Loading will take longer and longer the more Gaussian Splat Objects are in the scene.
+At about 8 millions Gaussian Splats in the scene, adding a new Gaussian Splat objects takes about one minute or longer.
+Blender will appear to be frozen during loading.
+Deleting Gaussian Splat objects will also cause Blender to freeze or a short time.

 ### Known Bugs
-- There is currently a limit of about 4.5 million Gaussians per scene
+- There is currently a limit of about 16 million Gaussians per scene.
+Adding more will cause a crash.
+- Sometimes when duplicating/loading a Gaussian Splat Objects it won't appear.
+This is a quirk from Blender's API.
+Workaround: save the scene and reload it.

 The shown Gaussian splat model in some of the screenshots is licensed under CC-BY-4.0